 There are many resources available to individuals who need help.
 If you’re not sure where to turn, you can call the Parkview Behavioral Health HelpLine at (260) 373-7500 or the National Suicide Prevention Lifeline at 1-800-273-8255, 24 hours a day, seven days a week.
 You can also visit stopsuicidenow.org for resources and information.

-If you’d like to hear more from Connie and Colleen, you can watch the entire HealthLine segment here.
+If you’d like to hear more from Connie and Colleen, you can watch their recent PBS HealthLine segment here.